Emergency Fix

 Update

-Upgrade Cisco Catalyst SD-WAN Controller/Manager to the first fixed release for your train (for example 20.9.9.1, 20.12.5.4/20.12.6.2/20.12.7.1, 20.15.4.4/20.15.5.2, 20.18.2.2, or 26.1.1.1; Cisco also fixed cloud-managed 20.15.506).
+Upgrade all Cisco Catalyst SD-WAN control components to the nearest fixed release for your train: 20.9.9.1, 20.12.5.4, 20.12.6.2, 20.12.7.1, 20.15.4.4, 20.15.5.2, 20.18.2.2, or 26.1.1.1.
+Cisco also notes SD-WAN Cloud fixed release 20.15.506.

-Upgrade Cisco Catalyst SD-WAN Controller/Manager to the first fixed release for your train (for example 20.9.9.1, 20.12.5.4/20.12.6.2/20.12.7.1, 20.15.4.4/20.15.5.2, 20.18.2.2, or 26.1.1.1; Cisco also fixed cloud-managed 20.15.506).
+Upgrade all Cisco Catalyst SD-WAN control components to the nearest fixed release for your train: 20.9.9.1, 20.12.5.4, 20.12.6.2, 20.12.7.1, 20.15.4.4, 20.15.5.2, 20.18.2.2, or 26.1.1.1.
+Cisco also notes SD-WAN Cloud fixed release 20.15.506.

 www.cisco.com